Professor of Emergency Medicine

 I’ve encouraged scholarly adventure and exploration in my longstanding role as director of the Medical Humanities and Bioethics Scholarly Concentration.

-My present work centers on arts and health research, complexity in patient care, and designing authentic spaces for dialogue on messy and difficult topics facing healthcare teams.
-I'm also on the editorial board for the AMA Journal of Ethics and serve on the Steering Committee for the Health Humanities Consortium.
+My present work centers on complexity in patient care, moral distress, and designing authentic spaces for dialogue on messy and difficult topics facing healthcare teams.

 My books of short fiction include What's Left Out and Fourteen Stories: Doctors, Patients, and Other Strangers.
 (Kent State University Press)